DecruKeanu/The-Director/README.md

 #### Peak

-The peak stage starts with writing the stage to the HUD same as the BuildUp.
-It will also update the stress the same way as the BuildUp stage.
-The first time this function gets called in this cycle it will decide which type of enemy will spawn based on the stress level in the previous stage.
-Then it will spawn the new enemies and the spawn frequency will depend on the max stress level in the buildup stage.
+The *Peak* stage starts with transferring the information of the stage to the HUD.
+It will also update the maximum stress level the same way as the *Build-up* stage.
+The first time this function gets called, in this cycle, the Director will decide which type of enemy will spawn based on the stress level in the previous stage.
+Then it will spawn the new enemies and the spawn frequency will depend on the maximum stress level in the *Build-up* stage.

 ```c#
     void Peak()